 Note: Clicking the Next button (located on the right side of the OK button) will load the next task in the Gantt chart.

-How to Schedule Tasks Automatically or Manually
+How to Schedule Tasks Automatically in Microsoft Project

 1. Access Microsoft Project Settings